cloudera/hue/docs/sdk/sdk.md

 your <code>conf.py</code>.
 The examples omit some for the sake of space.
 But you and your application's users can view all the configuration variables by doing:
 <pre>
-		$ env/bin/desktop config_help
+		$ build/env/bin/hue config_help
 </pre>
 </div>

 ### Running "Helper Processes"

-Some Hue applications need to run separate daemon processes on the side.
+Some HUE applications need to run separate daemon processes on the side.
 For example, `jobsubd` is responsible for submitting Hadoop jobs (on behalf of the user) and monitoring them.
-The Desktop "views" communicate with it through Thrift and shared states in the Django database.
+The HUE "views" communicate with it through Thrift and shared states in the Django database.

 Suppose your application needs a helper `my_daemon.py`.
 You need to register it by: